Red Tape for Japan’s Self-Defense Forces Reservists to Lessen When Working Regular Jobs, Law to Be Revised in Diet Session

 The Defense Ministry head office in Shinjuku Ward, Tokyo

-Currently, reservists must take paid leave to engage in SDF’s duties.
-The new system will allow them to receive both their regular workplace salary and their reservist allowance without having to use their paid leave.
+Currently, public servants must take paid leave from their main jobs to engage in SDF duties.
+The new system will allow them to receive both their regular workplace salary and their compensation as reservists without having to use their paid leave.

 SDF reserve personnel are part-time national public servants in the special service.
 They hold regular jobs and are mobilized during emergencies or disasters to provide logistical support, among other duties.

-The bill, titled a “special draft law for SDF reserve personnel with second jobs,” is a special measure under the National Public Service Law and the Local Public Service Law.
-It will also apply to SDF ready reserve personnel, who will be assigned on the front lines with SDF personnel during emergencies.
+Titled a “special draft law for SDF reserve personnel with second jobs,” the bill is a special measure under the National Public Service Law and the Local Public Service Law.
+It will also apply to SDF ready reserve personnel, who would be assigned to the front lines with SDF personnel during emergencies.